Choosing the Right Astrophotography Filters for Amazing Images

 Bode’s Galaxy Image with Optolong L-Pro filter

-From the above, you can see that using the RGB filter collected much more light and gave an overall satisfying image of the galaxy.
-The below image of Bode’s Galaxy, taken with a ZWO duo band filter gave a very different result.
-I think I also like the second narrowband image because there are highlights where nebulae glow with hydrogen-alpha and several details become apparent in the arms of the galaxy for example.
+From the above, you can see that the RGB filter collected much more light.
+It also gave a generally satisfying image of the galaxy.
+The below image of Bode’s Galaxy, taken with a ZWO duo band filter, gave a very different result.
+I also like the second narrowband image because there are highlights where nebulae glow with hydrogen alpha.
+Also, details become clear in the arms of the galaxy, for example.
 There is also quite good colour here.

 Bode’s Galaxy Image in NB